Library & Archives

 Applicants will be notified after the first free 15 minutes of staff research to assess the acquired research and determine if additional time is needed.

-SHS members and museum personnel receive a 50% discount.
+SHS members receive a 10-40% discount depending on membership level, and museum personnel receive a 50% discount.

 The Shaker Historical Society can provide high-resolution images for commercial, academic, and personal purposes.
 All image reproduction requests are processed on a first-come, first-served basis and are time dependent on staff availability.
 If you are on a deadline, please submit requests 7-10 days in advance if possible.